 Through experiences that introduce the concept of time and change, children in the EYFS develop their understanding of the world.
 Adults ask questions such as ‘What happened next?” after reading a story or looking at other sequences of events, such as getting dressed, planting a seed or making a sandwich.
 Children explore patterns and routines and are regularly given opportunities to take part in events to celebrate time.
 Children are encouraged to record their findings by drawing or writing.

 In Year 1 we continue to learn about something that is personal to the pupils, giving opportunities to apply their knowledge.
 Children study History by starting with something that is real to the children.
 They have previously studied the local area in Geography, so we make connections by looking at the history of Dartford.
 They start by discussing and comparing their own home life and what is in their homes e.g. a television; different bedrooms; plumbing.
 They move from this to a focus on Victorian houses and they look at similarities and differences between what home life was like in the Victorian era.
 Children learn about the introduction of the railways to Dartford and how this changed the area.
 The use their Geography knowledge about Dartford’s proximity to the River Thames and learn how this brought people to the area in Victorian times and meant that more houses needed to be built introducing the concept of migration.

 In Year 3 pupils begin learning about ancient civilisations learning about Ancient Greece.
 They investigate the invention of democracy and compare life in Ancient Greece with Ancient Roman civilisation.
 This knowledge of life in ancient Greece and Rome will support children’s understanding of The Rule of Law and democracy.
-They look at significant events in the Roman Era including the causes and effects of the Roman invasion of Britain.
+They look at noteworthy events in the Roman Era including the causes and effects of the Roman invasion of Britain.
 They continue to build on their use of primary and secondary sources and artefacts and explain how this historical period has have impacted life now e.g. Roman roads.